DW's secondary main villains, first appearing in the First Doctor's final serial, "The Tenth Planet".

 - Enemy Mine: Ultimately allies with the Doctor to prevent the Cybermen from destroying humanity, and also to take revenge on them.

 - Evil Genius: Even setting aside his association with extraterrestrial intelligences, Vaughn is a legitimate genius, with a company whose products exist all over the world.

 - Expy: He's similar to Mavic Chen from "The Daleks' Master Plan", another character Kevin Stoney played.
 They work with the Big Bads, then betray them for their own purposes.

-- The Quisling: He plans to ally with the Cybermen, but betrays them once they succeed their mission.
+- The Quisling: He plans to ally with the Cybermen, but betrays them once they succeed in their mission.

 - Sadistic Choice: Somewhat zigzagged.
 His initial intent once the Cybermen take over was to use the Cerebration Mentor to destroy his allies, but then decides to take the TARDIS from the Doctor hearing from him, but that fails after he and his companions escaped.
-Then decides to go to the original play, but that fails after Watkins escaped as well.
+He then decides to go to the original play, but that fails after Watkins escaped as well.
 So the only choice left was to bargain with the Cybermen, which even then didn't worked out.

 - Villainous Breakdown: When the Cyber-Planner finally loses patience with him and decides to just nuke the planet.

 - Villain with Good Publicity: He runs a business, and no one aside from his workers know his intentions.